 The term of office of all directors will expire at this year's Annual Meeting.
-On the nomination of our Board of Directors, Messrs.
+On the recommendation of the Nominating and Corporate Governance Committee and the nomination of our Board of Directors, Messrs.
 Michael Appling Jr., Joseph E. Canon, Arthur L. French, J. Kevin Griffin, John E. Jackson, Brian E. Lane, Stephen B. Solcher and Vincent D. Foster will stand for reelection as directors at the Annual Meeting for a term of one year.